stefanos50/CARLA2Real/carla_unreal_engine_5/README.md

 ```javascript
 r.BufferVisualizationDumpFrames 1
 ```
-This command enables high-resolution screenshots and exposes the G-Buffers that contributed to rendering the current frame, allowing them to be saved.
+This command enables high-resolution screenshots to expose and save the G-Buffers that contributed to rendering of the frame.

 Execute the following command within your anaconda environment to start the data generation procedure: